DandyLyons/notes/content/Library/The Bible (WEB)/66 - Revelation/Rev-06.md

 When he opened the fifth seal, I saw underneath the altar the souls of those who had been killed for the Word of God, and for the testimony of the Lamb which they had.

 ###### v10
-They cried with a loud voice, saying, "How long, Master, the holy and true, until you judge and avenge our blood on those who dwell on the earth?"
+They cried with a loud voice, saying, "How long, Master, the holy and true, until you judge and avenge our [[blood in the Bible|blood]] on those who dwell on the earth?"

 ###### v11
 A long white robe was given to each of them.
 They were told that they should rest yet for a while, until their fellow servants and their brothers, who would also be killed even as they were, should complete their course.